badlydrawnrob/badlydrawnrob.github.io/source/pages/ozaria/lessons.md

             JAVASCRIPT FUCKING SUCKS THIS API IS TOTALLY BUGGY
 ********************************************************************************

+> TL;DR: Either use Elm Lang for this, or just send visitors to Vimeo and use the
+> `#t=1m20s` url extension.
+Whatever is fastest for now.[^1]

+It's just a fucking nightmare.
+Either the Vimeo API doesn't work as expected, or the javascript doesn't ... various combinations of setup play the wrong video, either because it's cached, or `Array.from` is bugging out.
+I don't know why.

 Vimeo caches the iframe's internal video (even if `data-src` is correct) and you cannot use `#t=0m0s` in the `src` at the same time as `.setCurrentTime`.
 See docs for @ https://github.com/vimeo/player.js (and maybe `loadVideo`?)